cityofaustin/vision-zero/etl/ems_person_match/README.md

 2. Save a copy of `env_template` as `.env` in the root of this repo.

-3. Create a Python environment and install the dependecies in `requirements.txt`, or use the provided Docker configuration:
+3. Create a Python environment and install the dependencies in `requirements.txt`, or use the provided Docker configuration:

 ```
 docker build . -t atddocker/vz-ems-person-match:development